FAQ

 Does my code leave my machine?

-No. Flame's server binds to
+By default, your code stays local.
+Flame's server binds to

 Encrypted at rest on your machine (protected by the OS keychain in packaged builds) and never echoed back to the UI.
 Integrations like GitHub/GitLab tokens are stored the same way.